sugakoba/presto/README.md

 - For all of `2.3.1`, `2.3.2`, `2.3.3`, `2.3.4`, and `2.3.5`, change it so that:

-  - When you double click on a block, position is no longer an option to edit the size of the block
+  - When you double click on a block, size is no longer an option to edit the size of the block
   - When you click on a block once, each of the 4 corners should now have a small `5px` x `5px` solid box on it, whereby:

     - If the user clicks and drags the corners, they can increase or decrease the size of the box.